- Clothing & Accessories

 Linguistically differentiated by as many as twenty languages, the Mayans share a common bond through their weaving heritage.
 Many aspects of Maya Culture are communicated by costume or “traje.”
 It is a true art form where a woman shows her artistry and level of commitment to cultural identity.
 At the heart of Maya Traditions’ efforts is the improvement of the quality of life.
 Many people in the area are faced with poverty and lack basic services.
 As a member of the Fair Trade Federation, Maya Traditions ensures the artisans are paid a fair price for their products, and has established programs to help artisans with health care and education for their children.

 These Worry dolls, or trouble dolls as they are sometimes called, are two inch colorful figures traditionally hand made in Guatemala.
 Give your worries away by expressing them to a doll and place it under your pillow before going to sleep.
-It is said the worry dolls will take away your worries during the night and you will wake up worry free.
-Guatemala.$12.95
+It is said the little dolls will take away your troubles during the night and you will wake up worry free.
+Girl dolls have a band around their headscarves and wear skirts.
+Made from thread and cloth windings around wire.
+Sold in sets of 12.
+Average doll size is 2 inches high and 0.5 inches wide.
+Handmade in Guatemala.